Things to Know

 Yes.
 In clinical trials, the Pfizer-BioNTech vaccine was 95% effective and the Moderna vaccine was 94.1% effective at preventing COVID-19.
 The Johnson & Johnson vaccine was 66% effective at preventing COVID-19, but importantly, it as found to be 85% effective at preventing serious COVID-19 illness and 100% effective at preventing hospitalization and death from COVID-19.
 The effectiveness of the COVID-19 vaccines is comparable to other common vaccines, such as polio, measles and the flu.

-No serious side effects of the vaccine have been observed in clinical trials.
-However, some people may experience muscle aches, fever, fatigue and other mild flu-like symptoms.
+The most common side effects from the vaccines include muscle aches, fever, fatigue and other mild flu-like symptoms.
 These are signs that the immune system is doing exactly what it is supposed to do: it is building up protection to the disease.
-Side effects generally go away in a day or two.
+These side effects generally go away in a day or two.
 Rarely, individuals may have an allergic reaction to the vaccines.
 That’s why all vaccinations are administered by health professionals who are prepared for such reactions.
+In addition, the CDC and FDA are reviewing six U.S. cases of a rare and severe type of blood clot in individuals after receiving the Johnson & Johnson COVID-19 vaccine.
+The agencies have put the use of the Johnson & Johnson vaccine on pause until they complete their analysis.

 Researchers say the current vaccines still provide protection against the new strains of COVID-19, and public health officials still recommend getting the current vaccines.